Most new vehicles soon will remind people to check back seat

 Twenty automakers representing 98% of new vehicles sold have agreed to install reminders in an effort to stop heatstroke deaths.

-So far this year, 37 children have died nationwide after being left alone in cars during hot weather.
-The advocacy group Kids and Cars says last year a record 53 children were killed.
+So far this year 37 children have died nationwide after being left alone in cars during hot weather.
+The advocacy group Kids and Cars says a record 53 children were killed last year.

 Vehicles would give drivers audible and visual alerts to check back seats every time they turn off the ignition.